alonso-herreros/uni-tapp-exercises/2. TCP/TCP Questions.md

 determine which massive traffic algorithm it resembles more: slow start (with what window (cwnd) value?) or congestion avoidance?

+> **Answer**
+>
+> The Nagle algorithm basically sets the effective window to 1 segment in this case, as only one
+> outstanding small segment can be unacknowledged at at time.
+This is similar to the slow start
+> algorithm, as in both cases the sender starts by sending one segment and waiting for ACK before
+> proceeding.

 ## Question 6
 What is WIN used for in a TCP connection?
 Is the parameter different for the receiver or the sender, or does it have to be the same?